-While previous studies like \cite{Efroni2022SampleEfficientRLExogenousInformation,Dietterich2018DiscoveringAndRemovingExoStatesAndRewardsForRL} focus on the decomposition of states into endogenous and exogenous components, our work addresses a fundamentally different problem: the impact of integrating exogenous event information into reinforcement learning.
+While previous studies, such as \citet{Efroni:2022:SampleEfficientRLExogenousInformation,Dietterich:2018:DiscoveringAndRemovingExoStatesAndRewardsForRL}, focused on the decomposition of states into endogenous and exogenous components, our work addresses a fundamentally different problem: the impact of integrating exogenous event information into reinforcement learning.

-Changing dynamics of environments based on externally specified ``contexts'' has also been studied under Contextual MDPs~\citep{Hallak2015ContextualMDPs}.
-However, these studies consider contexts, where each context is constant for each episode and has a finite number of possible values.

-The aforementioned work proposes the CECE algorithm that learns a set of policies corresponding to all the contexts and determines the latent context for an episode (if unknown) to choose the policy corresponding to the current context.
+Changing dynamics of environments based on externally specified ``contexts'' have also been studied under Contextual MDPs~\citep{Hallak:2015:ContextualMDPs}.
+However, these studies considered contexts that are constant for each episode and have a finite number of possible values.
+The aforementioned study proposed the CECE algorithm, which learns a set of policies corresponding to all contexts and determines the latent context for an episode (if unknown) to choose the policy corresponding to the current context.

-More specifically, CECE clusters an initial set of trajectories into groups corresponding to a fixed set of latent contexts.
-For each new episode, a partial realization is used to classify it into one of these clusters and to use a model learned on that cluster to exploit the rest of the trajectory.
-This algorithm cannot handle the setting considered in this paper because each new time step results in a change in the context, and knowledge of a latent context for the current time step does not guarantee the same context for the rest of the episode, except in a trivial special case.
+More specifically, the CECE clusters an initial set of trajectories into groups corresponding to a fixed set of latent contexts.
+For each new episode, a partial realization is used to classify it into one of these clusters, and a model learned on that cluster is used to exploit the rest of the trajectory.
+This algorithm cannot handle the setting considered in this study because each new time step results in a change in the context, and knowledge of a latent context for the current time step does not guarantee the same context for the rest of the episode, except in a trivial special case.

-\cite{Modi2018MDPsWithContinuousSideInformation} consider a relatively closer setting to ours where the context is known and possibly continuous, with their algorithm being more amenable to being adapted to handle dynamic contexts.
-However, it works by keeping count of the number of occurrences of $(s,a)$ in each of a set of representative contexts to learn a set of explicit models, which is only possible in the setting of finite state and action spaces.
+\citet{Modi:2018:MDPsWithContinuousSideInformation} consider a relatively closer setting to ours, where the context is known and possibly continuous, with their algorithm being more amenable to being adapted to handle dynamic contexts.
+However, it works by keeping count of the number of occurrences of $(s,a)$ in each of a set of representative contexts to learn a set of explicit models, which is only possible in the setting of finite states and action spaces.